 Georgetown College is committed to the principle that student learning and student success are at the core of our institutional mission.
 We constantly collect data to measure how well we’re doing in meeting our goal of “providing an exceptional educational experience in a vibrant Christian community,” and we are justifiably proud of the data that shows that Georgetown College is “distinguished by its emphasis on outstanding teaching and mentoring.”

 - It is the goal of Georgetown College to ensure that its students succeed academically at a level that is well above the average for liberal arts institutions.
-Each year, to measure our success at reaching that goal, Georgetown College seniors complete the nationally-normed Proficiency Profile examination that measures their success in acquiring key academic skills in reading, writing, critical thinking, and math.
-This year’s results show that Georgetown College not only significantly exceeds the national average for liberal arts institutions, but is improving in its performance, year to year.
+Each year, to measure our success at reaching that goal, Georgetown College seniors complete the nationally-normed Proficiency Profile examination.
+This test measures their success in acquiring key academic skills in reading, writing, critical thinking, and math.
+This year’s results show that Georgetown College not only significantly exceeds the national average for liberal arts institutions on its cumulative scores, but is improving in its performance, year to year.

 - These core academic skills, combined with the support of engaged faculty, then help students find ways to improve their employment outcomes.
 A study published in The Economist rated Georgetown College in the top 5% of institutions in the nation (and first in Kentucky) for its ability to add to the expected earning capacity of its students.
 And our Graves Center for Calling and Career helps students prepare for success through their College to Career Commitment, and then tracks their success as they enter the workplace.
 As an institution, our goal is for our graduates to be highly successful in getting jobs or a graduate school placement within six months of graduation—we aim for a 95% placement rate.
 And we have recently been recognized as the College with the best record in the state for employment of graduates within six months of graduation.

 - Our goal for graduation rates is to exceed the averages for institutions in Kentucky—and we have met that goal.
-For overall data on enrollment, persistence, and graduation rates, please see the College’s most recent President’s Report: President's Report Fall 2017.pdf
+For overall data on enrollment, persistence, and graduation rates, please see the Retention Table from the College’s most recent President’s Report.

 Victoria Smith, 2018